Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 on the Sheriff's responsability or on a court order from the Judge (or from an admin request).

-Breaking the above rules will give penalties to the score, and at the discretion of an admin, may include job-bans.
+Breaking the above rules will give penalties to the score, and at the discretion of an admin, may include job-bans, up to a playing ban.

 **Score Values:**